UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ```

 The resulting dataframe has `region` as an index name.
-This is similar to what happened when we reshaped dataframes in the previous chapter,
+This is similar to what happened when we reshaped data frames in the previous chapter,
 and just as we did then,
 you can use `reset_index` to get back to a regular dataframe
 with `region` as a column name.